How GTM Strategies Work for Manufacturing Companies

 1. Market Research & Target Audience Identification

 The foundational step in developing a GTM strategy for manufacturing business is that of market research.
-Market research involves gathering and analyzing data about the market to understand customer needs, preferences, trends, and the competitive landscape, usually with the help of a dedicated market research company.
-A typical market research company conducts the following activities:
+Market research involves gathering and analyzing data about the market to understand customer needs, preferences, trends, and the competitive landscape, usually with the help of a dedicated market research firms.
+A typical market research firms conducts the following activities:

 - Customer Needs Analysis: This involves identifying the specific needs and pain points of potential customers by conducting surveys, interviews, and focus groups.